 The Texas Research Data Center operates in close collaboration with the U.S. Census Bureau to enable research that expands basic scientific knowledge and provides benefits to the federal statistical system.
 The TXRDC is part of the national RDC network and is one of a small number of research facilities located at leading research institutions around the United States.
 The TXRDC serves Texas and the nation by hosting a secure computing lab where qualified researchers with approved projects can conduct research using restricted-access versions of important datasets maintained by the U.S. Census Bureau and other federal agencies.

-The TXRDC is located at Texas A&M University, the lead university in the TXRDC Consortium which includes the Texas A&M University System, Baylor University, Rice University, and the University of Texas at Austin.
+The TXRDC is located at Texas A&M University, the lead university in the TXRDC Consortium which includes the Texas A&M University System, Baylor University, Rice University, the University of Houston, the University of Texas at Austin, and the University of Texas at San Antonio.

 Our Grand Opening

 The TXRDC is the newest member of the national RDC network.

 The TXRDC and the TXRDC Consortium came into being when National Science Foundation funding for the TXRDC-Census collaboration took effect in August 2011.
 The following year involved planning and executing building renovations to prepare the physical space for housing the secure computing lab and then working with Census IT teams to implement the secure network node and linked workstations.
 The secure computing lab was completed at the end of the summer and went officially “operational” in September 2012.
 A week later the first researcher logged on and performed analyses using restricted access data sets hosted on the servers of the Center for Economic Studies (CES) at Census Headquarters in Washington DC.